briansworth/briansworth.github.io/_posts/2017-6-17-PowerShell-And-Vim.md

 ---
 layout: post
 title: PowerShell and Vim
+description: How to setup and use Vim in PowerShell
 ---
 <p>
   If you are familiar with Linux or come from a Unix background,